vitalijr2/mock-loggers/tinylog-provider/readme.md

-# Mock loggers for tinylog
+# Mock provider for tinylog

 [Tinylog][tinylog] provider with a mock instance backed by [Mockito][].